 Slippery walking conditions created by ice can lead to falls and debilitating fractures.
 Many of my clients avoid walking outdoors during winter for fear of falling.
 It does not have to be this way.
-Well-designed ice cleats for boots or your shoes can provide the stability you need to walk with confidence through the winter.
+Footwear, including ice cleats for boots, designed for ice and snow can provide the stability you need to walk with confidence through the winter.

 But which pair of ice cleats for boots and shoes is right for you?
 I decided to ask a client help me do a video review of ice cleats for winter walking on ice and snow.